The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Conclusions

 \funding{This work is supported by the Swedish Research Council (Project No. 2020-00452).
 S. Z. received support from the Yunnan Revitalization Talent Support Program--Young Talent project, and the Yunnan Fundamental Research Projects (grant No. 202501AS070078).}

-\data{The GW signals from all 60 models presented in this study will be made publicly available at URL.
+\data{The GW signals from all 60 models presented in this study are available at \url{https://zenodo.org/records/20607405}.
 Additional derived data presented in this work, analysis tools, and the underlying simulation can be provided upon reasonable request.}

 \suppdata{}